cxhungg/network_anomaly_detection/README.md

 # Network Traffic Anomaly Detection

-## Project Overview
-This project is to compare anomaly detection in network traffic between supervised and unsupervised learning.
+I did this project is to compare anomaly detection in network traffic between supervised and unsupervised learning.
 The primary dataset is CICIDS2017, a dataset from the Canadian Institute for Cybersecurity.

 ## Goals
 - Detect network attacks and anomalies in traffic data